 We created the ultimate done-for-you Japan itineraries that are packed full of all sorts of tips we’ve gathered from 3 trips to Japan as well as literally hundreds of hours of research (no exaggeration).

-Otherwise you can get our complete 2-week classic Japan itinerary right now.
+If it’s your first trip to Japan, you may be more interested in our 2-week classic Japan itinerary.
 This itinerary is filled with tips and advice, including the highlights of Tokyo, Mount Fuji, Osaka, Kyoto and more!

 Be sure to download our complete packing list for Japan!
 It’s packed with good suggestions and insider tips to help plan your Japan trip.
 And it’s completely FREE, so why not!?